-A guide to vendor liability insurance requirements
+A guide to the best vendor insurance

 Anyone who deals with the public is at risk of a liability lawsuit.
-Someone could sue over a bodily injury, damaged property, or any number of reasons.
+Someone could sue over a bodily injury, damaged personal property, or any number of reasons.

 A customer could trip over your display.
 Your cooking equipment could catch fire.
 Produce sold at a farmers’ market or a roadside stand could be contaminated and cause an illness.